What Are The Long-Term Side Effects of COVID-19?

 A survey done by Indiana University School of Medicine reveals that the third most common long-hauler symptom is shortness of breath or difficulty breathing.
 In our survey, over 60% of respondents reported respiratory issues.
 According to Johns Hopkins Medicine, COVID-19 results in initial damage to the lungs and scarring.

 The damage to the lungs caused by infection with COVID-19 can take between 3 months and 12 months to heal.
 This may result in compromised respiratory function during this period of time.
 The severity of the disease, pre-existing health conditions, and treatment all affect the extent of lung damage.

 Many individuals who had COVID-19 and recovered have been experiencing heart-related complications.
-Allie Iamonaco, coronavirus survivor, explains that her “worst ongoing symptom is chest pain and tachycardia, still with light activity my heart rate will soar to 160-170 and usually trigger shortness of breath and fatigue as a result.”
+Allie Iamonaco, a coronavirus survivor, notes that her worst ongoing symptom is chest pain and tachycardia.
+She explains that “with light activity, my heart rate will soar to 160-170 and usually trigger shortness of breath and fatigue as a result.”

 Johns Hopkins Medicine explains that heart damage from COVID-19 can occur due to a lack of oxygen, inflammation of the heart (myocarditis), or stress cardiomyopathy.
 Based on a study done at University Hospital Frankfurt in Germany, it appears as if heart damage is independent of the severity of the COVID-19 case.

 Post-Intensive Care Syndrome

 Individuals who were hospitalized in an Intensive Care Unit from any disease, including COVID-19, are at higher risk for delirium, or confusion, problems paying attention, and issues with concentration.

 These symptoms typically last for 3-9 months after spending time in the hospital.
 Many patients described issues with short-term memory, learning new information, and comprehension.